 - Click the toggle to “No.”

-Setting the toggle to “No” stops LinkedIn from sharing your profile with Microsoft Word users.
+Setting the toggle to “No” stops Microsoft from sharing your profile language with Word users.

 Grab your mobile and:

 - Load your profile.

 - Click the Settings gear in the upper-right corner of your screen.